 Students can only select one focus area of Industrial Technology.
-What will I be doing in this course?

 Industrial Technology Stage 6 consists of project work and an Industry Study, which develops a broad range of skills and knowledge, related to the industry focus area chosen and an introduction to industrial processes and practices.